Nonnegative Polynomials and Circuit Polynomials: SONC decompositions preserve sparsity

 Mediated sets were firstly studied by Reznick in \cite{re1}.
-For a trellis $\A$, there is a maximal $\A$-mediated set $\A^*$ satisfying $A(\A)\subseteq\A^*\subseteq\Conv(\A)\cap\N^n$ which contains every $\A$-mediated set.
+For a trellis $\A$, there is a maximal $\A$-mediated set $\A^*$ satisfying $\overline{A}(\A)\subseteq\A^*\subseteq\Conv(\A)\cap\N^n$ which contains every $\A$-mediated set.
 Following \cite{re1}, a trellis $\A$ is called an {\em $H$-trellis} if $\A^*=\Conv(\A)\cap\N^n$.
-The following theorem states that every trellis is an $H$-trellis after multiplied by a sufficiently large number. \begin{theorem}(\cite[Theorem 3.5]{po}) Let $\A\subseteq\N^n$ be a trellis.
-Then $k\A$ is an $H$-trellis for any integer $k\ge n$. \end{theorem}
+The following theorem states that every trellis is an $H$-trellis after multiplied by a sufficiently large integer. \begin{theorem}(\cite[Theorem 3.5]{po}) Let $\A\subseteq\N^n$ be a trellis.
+Then $k\A$ is an $H$-trellis for any integer $k\ge n$. \end{theorem} \begin{remark} The polynomials in \cite{po} were assumed to be homogeneous.
+So we need $k\ge n$ instead of $k\ge n-1$ to adapt to our situation. \end{remark}

 From Theorem \ref{sec3-prop} together with Theorem \ref{sec3-thm1}, we know that every $n$-variate nonnegative circuit polynomial supported on $k\A$ and a lattice point in the interior of $\Conv(k\A)$ is a sum of binomial squares for any trellis $\A$ and an integer $k\ge n$. \begin{lemma} Suppose that $f(x_1,\ldots,x_n)\in\R[\x]$ is a SONC polynomial.
-Then $f(x_1^k,\ldots,x_n^k)$ is a sum of binomial squares for any integer $k\ge n$. \end{lemma} \begin{proof} Assume $f=\sum f_i$, where $f_i$'s are nonnegative circuit polynomials.
-For any integer $k\ge n$, since every $f_i(x_1^k,\ldots,x_n^k)$ is a sum of binomial squares, so is $f(x_1^k,\ldots,x_n^k)$. \end{proof}
+Then $f(x_1^k,\ldots,x_n^k)$ is a sum of binomial squares for any integer $k\ge n$. \end{lemma} \begin{proof} Assume $f=\sum_i f_i$, where all $f_i$ are nonnegative circuit polynomials.
+For any integer $k\ge n$, since every $f_i(x_1^k,\ldots,x_n^k)$ is a sum of binomial squares (by Theorem \ref{sec3-thm1} and Theorem \ref{sec3-prop}), so is $f(x_1^k,\ldots,x_n^k)$. \end{proof}